 If you’re looking to expand your business for an international audience, you probably already know there are two ways to grow: paid channels and organic channels.

 One of the most powerful channels to grow your business is SEO (or search engine optimization).
-Whether your buyers live in the United States, Argentina, or Japan, they’re searching for information, products, and services like yours already.
-SEO makes sure your site is found.
+It’s the key to scaling your business cost-effectively.

 What is international SEO?

 International SEO is the process of optimizing your website to improve your rankings and traffic in international markets.
 This is done by following a set of best practices that internationalizes your website’s structure in a way that makes it easy for search engines to understand which countries you want to rank in, while localizing your content to target the right keywords and search intents that your target audience are searching for.

 Why is international SEO important for your business?

 No matter how much content you write about [insert your niche here], most of it won’t rank well because it takes a) tons of time b) countless hours of work (or money).